CarbinED5/piWeatherman/README.md

 $ sh install.sh
 ```

-To run application without installing dependencies (useful if dependencies have been installed and API account already created):
+To run application quickly (useful if dependencies have been installed and API account already created):

 ```bash
 $ python3.5 app.py